okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

 #### claims

 Consists of name-value pairs for each included claim.
-For descriptions of the claims that can be included, see Okta's [OpenID Connect and OAuth 2.0 API reference](/docs/reference/api/oidc/#tokens-and-claims).
+For descriptions of the claims that you can include, see the Okta [OpenID Connect and OAuth 2.0 API reference](/docs/reference/api/oidc/#tokens-and-claims).

 #### lifetime